Yemmy1602/INCUBATOR-HUB-HR-ATTRITION-ANALYSIS/README.md

 - Insight: A majority of employees leaving (84.39%) have a "Satisfactory" rating, while fewer (15.61%) with "Outstanding" ratings are leaving.
 - Recommendation: Recognize and motivate employees with "Satisfactory" ratings through development programs to improve retention.

-###### Attrition Count by Job Satisfaction Status: Very Dissatisfied: 66 employees, Dissatisfied: 46 employees Satisfied: 73 employees, Very Satisfied: 52 employees
+###### Attrition Count by Job Satisfaction Status: Very Dissatisfied: 66 employees, Dissatisfied: 46 employees, Satisfied: 73 employees, Very Satisfied: 52 employees
 - Insight: Attrition is highest among employees with a "Satisfied" status (73), which suggests that "Satisfaction" alone does not ensure retention.
 - Recommendation: Identify additional ways to increase job satisfaction, especially for those currently "Satisfied."